david-c14/SubmarineFree/manual/gates/index.md

 ### OR gate

+The OR gate has four inputs A, B, C and D. The output Q is 1 (true) if and only if ANY OF A, B, C or D are 1 (true)

 | A | B | C | D | Q |
 |---|---|---|---|---|
 | 0 | 0 | 0 | 0 | 0 |